apnadkarni/blt/man/graph.rst

 ------------

-The **blt::graph** command creates a new window for plotting two-dimensional data (X\-Y coordinates).
+The **blt::graph** command creates a new window for plotting two-dimensional data (X-Y coordinates).
 Data points are plotted in a rectangular plotting area displayed in the center of the new window.
 Coordinate axes are drawn in the margins around the plotting area.
 By default, a legend is displayed in the right margin.
 A title is displayed